Where to Stay in Budapest: Best Areas & Hotels

 Where to Stay in Budapest for Families

-If your children love music, the Aria Hotel Budapest is such a fun choice for families.
+If your children love music, the Aria Hotel Budapest by Library Hotel Collection is such a fun hotel choice for families.
 Though it's one of the city's most expensive hotels, it's still usually under $300 per night.
 A true music-themed hotel, the Aria has four wings, each named for and celebrating a specific music type.

 Within the wings (jazz, classical, contemporary, and opera) each triple soundproofed guest room is dedicated to a particular artist.
-Of course the 49 rooms include excellent stereo systems and curated playlists ready for your listening pleasure.
+Of course, the 49 rooms include excellent sound systems and curated digital playlists ready for your listening pleasure.
 A stay in the classical wing, combined with related sightseeing following the footsteps of some of the city's great composers (like Liszt or Bartok) is both enjoyable and educational.

-Located in the historic Castle District, the Hilton Budapest combines low rates with the brand's reputation for excellent service and modern, stylish accommodations.
-The location is ideal for sightseeing, within a few minutes walk of the castle and the area's many museums.
+Located in the historic Castle District, the Hilton Budapest combines reasonable rates with the brand's reputation for excellent service and modern, stylish accommodations.
+The location is ideal for sightseeing, within a few minutes' walk of the castle and the area's many museums.
 Guests will appreciate amenities like free Wi-Fi; a fitness center open 24 hours a day; and room service, also available 24 hours a day.
-Aside from room service, there are also two dining options, the Lobby Cafe and LANG Bistro and Grill, which serves a locally sourced menu.
+Aside from room service, there are also two dining options: the Lobby Cafe and LANG Bistro and Grill, which serves a locally sourced menu.

 Where to Stay in Budapest for Romance

-Couples will enjoy romantic views of the river and nighttime strolls along the riverbank.
-The InterContinental Budapest is right on the Danube, next to the Chain Bridge, directly across from Buda Castle.
+Couples will enjoy romantic views of the river and nighttime strolls along the Danube Promenade.
+The InterContinental Budapest is right on the Danube Promenade, next to the Chain Bridge, directly across from Buda Castle.
 For a real luxury experience, why not upgrade to one of their 25 suites, all with sweeping views across the Danube.
 They just opened a new Lebanese restaurant called ARZ, and its Middle Eastern cuisine is very popular with both hotel guests and locals.
 The SPA InterContinental includes a couples treatment room for a romantic massage, and the spa menu includes several couples treatment options.

-In a fabulous location on Andrássy Avenue, just moments from St. Stephan's Basilica and the Hungarian State Opera House, Hotel Moments Budapest is an elegant and romantic property.
+In a fabulous location on Andrássy Avenue, just moments from St. Stephen's Basilica and the Hungarian State Opera House, Hotel Moments Budapest is an elegant and romantic property.
 This boutique hotel has just under 100 rooms, all with a contemporary design focus that makes them very photogenic.
 Couples may want to book the Basilica Suite with huge skylights, giving you a view of the city's iconic basilica from the living room and the bedroom.
 The suite has a large outdoor terrace with the St. Stephen's Basilica as your backdrop.